 Today, I want to share with you a free printable calendar for preschoolers and kindergarteners.
-I came up with the idea for this calendar about a year ago, as with most of my projects, it was made for my kids first.
+I came up with the idea for this calendar about a year ago, and like most of my projects, it was created for my kids first.
 The purpose of this traceable calendar was to have something where I could mark important dates that weren’t part of our weekly routine.
-I felt my kids needed something where they could look and answer questions like “How many days until my birthday?
+I felt my kids needed something they could look at to answer questions like “How many days until my birthday?
 How many days until vacation?
 When will we go to the zoo?
 How many days until the weekend?”.
 The moment we started making it, I realized it was a good idea.
 Not only could they now keep track of days until something they were waiting for, but they could also cross off days that were in the past and understand what day we have now.
 They connected days, weeks, and months to the big idea of a year.
-It didn’t happen suddenly, it took time.
+It didn’t happen suddenly; it took time.

-It was always important for me to help my kids understand what will happen, when something will happen, and what is planned.
-I made a weekly calendar for both of them when they went to preschool.
-This is how they started to learn about weeks and days.
+It has always been important for me to help my kids understand what will happen, when something is scheduled, and what is planned.
+I created a weekly calendar for both of them when they attended preschool.
+This is how they began to learn about weeks and days.

 The first step was a weekly calendar that we used to keep track of our routine.

-Step by step from weekly planner to monthly calendar for preschooler
+Step by step from weekly planner to monthly calendar for preschoolers

-With time, my daughter weekly calendar became a place where we marked all repeating activities, such as swimming, ballet, mommy going out, and cleaning the house.
-In the monthly calendar, she marked all important events coming up that month.
-We started to make a monthly calendar, which was hung close to the weekly calendar.
+Over time, my daughter’s weekly calendar became a place where we marked all repeating activities, such as swimming, ballet, mommy going out, and cleaning the house.
+In the monthly calendar, she marked all the important events coming up that month.
+We also started making a monthly calendar, which was hung close to the weekly calendar.

-After some time, I saw my preschooler start to understand the concept of a calendar and I was very proud of her.
-In the monthly calendar, she got a bigger perspective and started to see that a month is made up of several weeks.
-And if an event she was waiting for was more than a week away, she could count the days on the big calendar.
+After some time, I saw my preschooler start to understand the concept of a calendar, and I was very proud of her.
+In the monthly calendar, she gained a bigger perspective and started to see that a month is made up of several weeks.
+If an event she was waiting for was more than a week away, she could count the days on the big calendar.

 How can a preschooler use his calendar?